in-toto/witness/docs/policy.md

 | `name` | string | Name of the rego policy.
 Will be reported on failures. |
 | `module` | string | Base64 encoded rego module |

-Rego modules are expected to output a data with the name of `deny` in the case a rego policy evaluation is failed.
+Rego modules are expected to output a data with the name of `deny` in the case of a rego policy evaluation failure.
-`deny` can be a string or an array of strings and should be populated with a human readable string describing why the policy was denied.
+`deny` can be a string or an array of strings and should be populated with a human-readable string describing why the policy was denied.
 Any other data output by the module will be ignored.

-An example of a valid rego policy may look like:
+Following is an example output for a valid rego policy:

 ```
 package commandrun.exitcode